Old Royal Palace

-The Old Royal Palace is one of the oldest parts of the castle, dating from 1135.
+The Old Royal Palace is one of the oldest parts of Prague Castle, dating from 1135.
 It was originally used only by Czech princesses, but from the 13th to the 16th centuries it was the king’s own palace.
-At its heart is the grand Vladislav Hall and the Bohemian Chancellery, scene of the famous Defenestration of Prague.
+At its heart is the grand Vladislav Hall and the Bohemian Chancellery, scene of the famous Defenestration of Prague in 1618.

 The Vladislav Hall (Vladislavský sál) is famous for its beautiful, late-Gothic vaulted ceiling (1493–1502) designed by Benedikt Rejt.Though around 500 years old, the flowing, interwoven lines of the vaults have an almost art nouveau feel, in contrast to the rectilinear form of the Renaissance windows.
 The vast hall was used for banquets, councils and coronations, and for indoor jousting tournaments – hence the Riders’ Staircase (Jezdecké schody) on the northern side, designed to admit a knight on horseback.
 All the presidents of the republic have been sworn in here.